team-sviluppo/cc_multilingual/README.md

 ## Installation

-- Upgrade cheshire cat to the last version (the plugin need cheshire-cat 0.0.4 to work)
+- Upgrade cheshire cat to the last version (the plugin need cheshire-cat with hooks added on 22-05-2023)
 - Download the cc_multilingual folder into the cheshire-cat/core/cat/plugins one.
 - Edit the settings.json file into cc_multilingual folder with your libretranslate info: url, api_key and language (for language if you set "auto" the plugin try do detect automatically the input language).
 - **IMPORTANT:** Read next section to add libretranslate container to default cheshire-cat installation for a local instance of libretranslate.
 In this case you don't need modify the libretranslate url and api_key in settings.json.